 Some undergraduate study programs require certain language skills, which have to be proven either within the application procedure or within the enrollment at Freie Universität Berlin.

 Our website "undergraduate degree programs" includes information on whether specific language skills are required for admission, and if so, what the requirements are and if language tests are involved.
-This information is also available from the brochure entitled "Von der Schule an die Freie Universität Berlin" (pdf-file, only in German).
+This information is also available from the brochure entitled "Von der Schule an die Freie Universität Berlin" (only in German).

-Applicants for higher semesters of one of the above-mentioned study programs have to pass a language test.
+Applicants for higher subject-specific semesters of all the above-mentioned study programs have to pass the language test also, or to present an exemption from the test.
 In case the admission requirements are not met, the admission notice becomes void.
-Enrollment for the chosen study program is not possible.
+Enrollment for the chosen study program is not possible then.

 Some study programs require a certain level of English skills.
 The language level shown on the (school) certificate is generally binding.
 The Department of Application and Admission will accept the following proofs as equivalents: